-TRIBES AT WAR Iroquois wars were usually short raids
+TRIBES AT WAR

-with weapons like

-Involvement with

-bows and war clubs.

-Europeans competing

-with each other for the

-fur trade changed this.

-In 1649 the Iroquois

-League, as ally of the

-the Erie and Huron tribes, who supported the French.
+Iroquois wars were usually short raids with weapons like bows and war clubs.
+Involvement with Europeans competing with each other for the fur trade changed this.
+In 1649 the Iroquois League, as ally of the Dutch, virtually destroyed the Erie and Huron tribes, who supported the French.

+belts woven from wampum could be many feet long

+THE COLOR PURPLE